 Replacing Stucco with James Hardie Siding

-Homeowners in Doylestown and the surrounding area are opting to replace worn, damaged stucco with new James Hardie Fiber Cement Siding.
+We’ve found that homeowners in Chester County, PA and the surrounding area are opting to replace worn, damaged stucco with new James Hardie Fiber Cement Siding.
 This particular siding offers superior water resistance and a stylish, high-end look; the end effect is an appealing and stylish exterior without the water and maintenance issues caused by wood or stucco siding.

 - Timing: It takes time to correctly install this precision engineered project; allow 8-10 weeks for the process to be completed.